geodeepak/Seismolive/Home.md

 * via [[Anaconda|Installation via Anaconda]], a scientific Python distribution
 * via [[PyPi or from source|Installation via PyPi/from source]], applicable to Linux and OSX

-If you intend on performing parallel processing with Python and Obspy, please read the following.
+If you intend on performing parallel processing with Python and Obspy, please read the following:
 * [[Notes on Parallel Processing with Python and ObsPy|Notes on Parallel Processing with Python and ObsPy]]

 ## Stay Informed